openhatch/oh-mainline/docs/contributor/getting_started.rst

   1. Join the `Devel mailing list`_ and say hello.
   2. :doc:`the #openhatch IRC channel in freenode </contributor/chat_on_irc>`.

 We used to have weekly development meetings on IRC, but they are on hiatus for now.
-If you find the idea interesting and would show up, do email devel@ and say so!
+If you find the idea interesting and would show up, do `email devel@`_ and say so!

 .. _Devel mailing list: http://lists.openhatch.org/mailman/listinfo/devel
+.. _email devel@: devel@lists.openhatch.org

 Read more documentation